 Our research is editorially independent but we may earn a commission for purchases made through our links.

 It’s the spookiest time of the year, and while big city Halloween festivals might be exciting, we think no one handles holiday festivities quite as well as small towns in America do.
 Boasting charming traditions and family-friendly events, these cities offer everything from impressive pumpkin displays to lively parties and festive parades.
-Filled with holiday spirit, here are the best small towns to visit for Halloween in the United States.
+Boasting an array of spook-tacular events, here are the best small towns to visit for Halloween in the United States.